ember-fastboot/fastboot-website/public/docs/architecture.md

 new, there are often misconceptions about how it works.
 Let's start by defining what SSR is not.

-**FastBoot does not replace your existing server.**
+**FastBoot does not replace your existing API server.**
 Instead, FastBoot drops in on top of your existing API server to improve startup performance and make your Ember app more accessible to user agents without JavaScript.

-Perhaps the best way to think about FastBoot is that it is like a browser running in your datacenter.
+Perhaps the best way to think about FastBoot is that it is like a browser running in a data center instead of on a user's device.
 This browser already has your Ember application loaded and running.

 When a request comes in from an end user, the browser in the datacenter is told to visit the same URL.
 Because it is already running, there is little